Sparkling Symi is the Best Greek Island You’ve Never Heard Of

 Unfortunately, when I arrive at the dock, Yiannis says that although the trip is still going, high winds on the eastern side of the island mean the waves are too rough to visit the Panormitis Monastery.

 He reduces the price accordingly and it’s still a great day for exploring the western side of the island.
-But it’s definitely looking like I’ll need to find another way to get to Panormitis before the week is out.
+But it looks like I’ll need to find another way to get to Panormitis before the week is out.

 The revised plan for the day calls for extended stays at the stops on the western side of the island.
 First up, a deserted cove near Nanou Bay where we have the option to swim from the boat or take a hike up the hill to a little church at the top.